pedscience/clinicalsignificance/tests/testthat/_snaps/cs_distribution.md

 ---

-    Argument `outcome` is missing with no default.
-A column containing the outcome must be supplied.
+    `reliability` must be numeric but a `character` was supplied.

 ---

-    Argument `outcome` is missing with no default.
-A column containing the outcome must be supplied.
+    `reliability` must be between 0 and 1 but 1.1 was supplied.

 ---

-    Argument `outcome` is missing with no default.
-A column containing the outcome must be supplied.
+    `reliability` must be between 0 and 1 but -0.8 was supplied.